lostintangent/gistpad/README.md

 ## Extensibility

-In order to allow other extensions to extend the default behavior and/or settings of GistPad, the following extensiblity points are provided:
+In order to allow other extensions to extend the default behavior and/or settings of GistPad, the following extensibility points are provided:

 ### Template Galleries